Welcome to Nursery.

 We love to read!

 We love to read a wide variety of books from traditional tales to modern day stories.
 Through reading children are developing their vocabulary and their understanding of the world around them, as well as developing their self-confidence and imagination.
-Here is a snippet of some of our favourite stories this term:
+So far we have focussed on:

 Parents/carers as partners